No Bowel Movement in 7 Days: Treatment & When to Worry.

 - Avoid too much caffeine (causes diuresis and water loss with urine).

-Physical activity appears to beneficial in fighting constipation (ref).
+Physical activity appears to be beneficial in fighting constipation (ref).
 People who have a sedentary lifestyle are at higher risk of constipation.

 Gentle exercise (such as brisk walking) appears to be more beneficial than vigorous exercise (such as jogging) (ref).